BlogSurveys

 The biggest downside is that you must compromise on customization and the “professional look.”
 Analysis and distribution are also limited - you can only send forms by link.
 The tool also does not allow any on-site or in-app pop-up capabilities, and you won’t be able to send payment forms.

-On the other hand, Google forms is free forever, and there are no limits on the number of collected responses, users, surveys, or questions.
+On the other hand, Google Forms is free forever, and there are no limits on the number of collected responses, users, surveys, or questions.
 You won’t be able to connect the surveys with third-party tools, but there are native integrations to Google Sheets, Drive, and other Google solutions.

 You can create simple forms with basic branching and skip logic.
 Surveys will work on any device, and your edits will automatically be saved in the Cloud.
 There are 11 question types to choose from.